samhippo/mpv-scripts/README.md

 #### Usage
 Activating this command will remove all entires from the current playlist that are not video files.
 This is useful when the playlist has unwanted file types (images, music, etc).

+# sub-priority.lua
+Automatically selects the last english subtitle track that doesn't contain "song" or "sign".
+The matching criteria can be modified inside the script.
+#### Installation
+1. Copy [sub-priority.lua](sub-priority.lua) to your mpv scripts directory.
+#### Usage
+When a file is loaded this script will scan for subtitle tracks that match the given criteria and activate it.
+If no matching subtitle exists then the script does nothing and exits.

 ## Notes